aws-samples/natural-language-querying-of-data-in-s3-with-athena-and-generative-ai-text-to-sql/README.md

 # Natural Language Querying of data in S3 with Athena and Generative AI (Text-to-SQL)

 In this sample, you'll see how generative AI can simplify the process of querying and analyzing data stored in Amazon S3 using AWS Athena and the Glue Catalog.
-Instead of manually writing complex SQL queries, we'll showcase how to describe your analysis requirements in plain English text, and leverage a Generative AI model to generate the corresponding Athena SQL queries automatically.
+Instead of manually writing complex SQL queries, we'll showcase how to describe your analysis requirements in plain English text, and leverage a Generative AI model to generate the corresponding Athena SQL queries.

 Athena is an interactive query service that enables analysts to analyze data in S3 using standard SQL.
 However, constructing SQL queries, especially for complex analysis requirements, can be challenging.
 This is where the Glue Catalog can help - it stores table definitions and schemas for your data in S3, allowing Athena to query that data seamlessly.